-Why You Should Go on an International Fellowship
+Why You Should Shadow International Physicians

 What do clinical experience, successful storytelling, and extracurricular activities all have in common?
 If you guessed they’re all essential elements of a successful medical school application, then you’d be correct!

 I’m sure you’ve done your fair share of studying, volunteering, and research.
 And in that way, you’ve already made a good head start on preparing yourself for the journey to medical school.
 But there are ways to make yourself stand out even more distinctly from the rest of the premed crowd.
-Participating in an international shadowing fellowship will help you gain massive clinical exposure, give you the ability to tell a great story on your med school app, and boost your extracurricular resume.
+Participating in an international shadowing program will help you gain massive clinical exposure, give you the ability to tell a great story on your med school app, and boost your extracurricular resume.

 Get Medical Experience